Types and Values¶

 The List type is a random-access, immutable sequence of values.
 List

-syntax represent immutable List
+literals using [...] syntax represent immutable List instances.
+For

-mutable random-access sequences, see ListBuilder
+mutable random-access sequences, see ListBuilder.

-for recommendations on List
+See also Listed for recommendations on List vs Listed use.

-AnyValue, Listed<T>
+List <T> extends AnyValue, Listed<T>

 typeFormals¶